Kazmimasooma/Group-1-Disney/README.md

 <img width="1115" alt="Disney's Revenue" src="https://user-images.githubusercontent.com/93144225/163092473-01a3892c-6413-4e2e-9df3-3f9543282196.png">

+#### How is our ML model helping us understand how to generate ongoing revenue using the verticals mentioned?

+Our ML models tells us how the movies are grouped (Movie clusters) and what their closest neighbours are.

+* Assume our first ML model says Toy story is the closest neighbour to Lion King and their genre and MPAA rating is “Adventure” and “Teen”

+* This tells us that our target audience are teenagers and above and they have an adventurous mindset.

+* As a result any merchandise or rides we make based on these movies have to be catered toward that demographic.

+* The rides have to be more thrilling instead of easy going, for e.g a rollercoaster

+* Same for the merchandise, instead of dolls we can go with action figures

+* Any video games would have to be adventure games instead of puzzle games

 ### Questions the team hopes to answer with the data

 * How are the movies grouped (Movie clusters)?